StefanFabian/ros_babel_fish/README.md

 std::cout << "Position X: " << extractor.extractValue<double>( msg, location_of_x ) << std::endl;
 ```

-For more in-depth examples check the example folder.
+For more in-depth examples and examples regarding service or action calls check the example folder.

 ## Benchmarks